Cotopaxi: Recreation

+Eruptions

 In April 2015, the volcano began to show signs of unrest, and came back to life.
 There was a large increase in earthquakes (including harmonic tremors) and SO2 emissions.
 IGEPN reported slight deformation of the edifice, suggesting an intrusion of magma under the volcano.
-As of 25 July, the unrest continued, and the most recent significant eruption was a phreatic (ash and steam) eruption that occurred on August 14 and 15, 2015.
+As of 25 July, the unrest continued, and a significant eruption of phreatic ash and steam occurred on August 14 and 15, 2015.
 Ash was deposited heavily in areas close to the volcano, including damaging farmlands on the flanks of neighbouring volcanoes such as El Corazon, and thinly as far as Quito, affecting southern and central areas of the city.

-An eruption beginning in October 2022 is ongoing as of February 2023.
+A new eruption began on 21 October 2022 and is ongoing as of June 2023.

 Future Cotopaxi eruptions pose a high risk to the local population, their settlements and fields.
 The main danger of a significant eruption of Cotopaxi would be the flash-melting of its summit glacier, resulting in devastating lahars which would travel down the flanks of the volcano, guided by river valleys whose origins lie at the volcano.
 Danger from normal, explosive eruptive activity is limited to within Cotopaxi National Park.
 However, the great distances that lahars of the significant size that Cotopaxi's glacier produces could travel greatly increase the hazard areas to include all river valleys leading from the volcano.
 If there were to be a very large explosion, it would destroy many northerly settlements within the valley in the suburban area of Quito (pop. more than 2,000,000).
-Another city which would be in great danger is the regional capital Latacunga, which is located in the south valley, and has been destroyed at least twice in recent history (1768, 1877) by lahars caused by volcanic activity.
+Another city which would be in great danger is the regional capital Latacunga, which is located in the south valley, and has been destroyed at least twice (in 1768, 1877) by lahars caused by volcanic activity.